-Future research into improved diagnostic tools is critical for antibiotic stewardship, such as the development of rapid discriminatory point-of-care tests (POCTs).
-Current POCTs to aid clinicians in differentiating between bacterial and viral infection can be similarly limited in their usefulness, but also are not ubiquitously available or favored by clinicians.
-[27] In some instances, such rapid tools could be useful for improving Access antibiotic use.
-An example might be the correct use of rapid antigen testing for S. pyogenes, strictly following recommended McIssac Score assessment [28] (If used on any febrile patient, results do not help assess febrile illness due to a high carrier rate in the nasopharynx).
-A positive rapid antigen test result may give clinicians confidence to use phenoxymethylpenicillin over broader-spectrum alternatives for children presenting with URTI but would not be as useful for other syndromes caused by this pathogen.
-Future studies are also needed to understand the current variability in use and integration of these tests into ED workflow.
+Future research into improved diagnostic tools is critical for AMS, such as the development of rapid discriminatory point-of-care tests (POCTs).
+Current POCTs which aid clinicians in differentiating between bacterial and viral infection have limited clinical utility and are not ubiquitously available or favoured by clinicians.
+[27] In some instances, such rapid tools could be useful for improving Access antibiotic use, such as be the correct use of rapid antigen testing for S. pyogenes, or strictly following recommended McIssac Score assessment [28] A positive rapid antigen test result may give clinicians confidence to use phenoxymethylpenicillin over broader-spectrum alternatives for children presenting with URTI but would not be as useful for other syndromes caused by this pathogen.
+Future studies are needed to understand the current variability in use and integration of these tests into ED workflow.

-It has been demonstrated that host-response based blood biomarkers can provide reliable prediction of etiology, including causative pathogens.
-Major advantages of this would be the ability to rapidly identify a pathogen causing a systemic response from an otherwise inaccessible site for conventional rapid tests (e.g. blood, lungs, soft tissue) whilst also demonstrating a host response rather than colonization or carriage.
-Future work on the development of such rapid and more accurate host response-based point-of-care tests in the ED, differentiating between bacterial and viral etiology and identifying specific bacterial pathogens, will likely be a critical area of research for aiding clinicians in making more informed antibiotic prescribing decisions for febrile children in the ED setting.
-Focus must also be laid on implementation of these novel tests into the workflow of pediatric EDs and human behavioral factors around the use of these tests.
-In addition, clinicians worldwide should develop ASPs that incorporate the AWaRe classification into their strategies, using WHO defined targets for Access use as a pragmatic framework for monitoring and optimizing antibiotic use.
+Host-response based blood biomarkers can provide reliable prediction of aetiology,.
+Clinical trials evaluating the impact of implementating novel host response POCTson antibiotic prescribing decisions for febrile children in the ED will be crucial.
+Clinicians worldwide should develop ASPs that incorporate the AWaRe classification into their strategies, using WHO defined targets for Access use as a pragmatic framework for monitoring and optimizing antibiotic use.
 Ultimately, this will enable clinicians worldwide to be more AWaRe of the importance of shifting from Watch to Access antibiotic use.

 Conflict of interest

 AP reports consulting fees from Shionogi outside the submitted work.
 FM-T reports financial support for educational activities from Sanofi, MSD, Moderna, GSK, Biofabri, Astrazeneka, Novavax, Janssen and Pfizer outside the submitted work.
 UvB reports financial support for educational activities from MSD outside the submitted work.
 AJC reports two grants from UK Research and Innovation outside the submitted work and one grant from National Institute of Health and Care Research.
+EDC reports funding from National Institute of Health and Care Research outside the submitted work.
+EDC has received consulting fees from bioMerieux, Thermofisher, Danaher Diagnostics and Biofire with all payments to her employing institution.
 AP declares royalties/licenses from AstraZeneca and reports grants from Bill and Melinda Gates Foundation, Wellcome Trust, Cepi, MRC and NIHR.
 CW reports a grant from Wellcome Trust during the submitted work.
 PKAA was a member of the Advisory Board of Sanofi in 2022.
 FM-T was a member of the Advisory Board of Pfizer and Biofabri.
 All other authors declare no competing interests.

 Funding